last-g/stups2go/README.md

 ### Deploying Go server

+In order to integrate properly with your OAuth2 environment, you need to register this deployment as an application in Kio.
+Go to YourTurn, register the app, setup your mint bucket and assign your app the `application.read` and `application.write` permission.

 In order to deploy a Go server, you can use the predefined [Senza template](server/senza-go-server.yaml).
 It takes the following parameters: